starlabspro/RateExchanger/README.md

 * Call the API using Postman or any other tool
 * The API is documented using Swagger
 * The API to be called is https://localhost:5021/api/v1/UserRateExchanger
-* The request and response samples can be found here: [link](docs/requests-and-responses)
+* The request and response samples can be found here: [this folder](docs/requests-and-responses)
+* We used SQL Server as our database - configure the `DefaultConnection` string in `appsettings.json` and update the database using `Update-Database` command in Package Manager Console
+* Note that the Migrations are located in: [this folder](src/Services/RateExchanger/src/RateExchanger/Data) so the `Update-Database` command should be run from this folder or the project and/or context should be set inside the command.

 ## NOTES
 * Caching is done in memory - meaning that if the service is restarted, the cache will be empty